terabayashik/vqc/README.md

 ## Download static FFmpeg binary

-Run script below.
-These scripts let you put ffmpeg binary to `src-tauri/bin`.
+Run the script below.
+These scripts will place the ffmpeg binary in `src-tauri/bin`.
 > [!WARNING]
 > Windows and Linux on Arm are not supported.